Baeldung/learn-spring-data/README.md

-# Module 4 - Pagination and Sorting
+# Pagination and Sorting

-This is the codebase for Module 4 of [Learn Spring Data JPA](https://www.baeldung.com/learn-spring-data-jpa-course)
+This is the codebase for Module 'Pagination and Sorting' of [Learn Spring Data JPA](https://www.baeldung.com/learn-spring-data-jpa-course)